owowed/dino.owowed.moe/README.md

 An attempt to recreate Chrome Dino Runner in Godot 4, exported in HTML/WebAssembly.

 A full working game is available on [dino.owowed.moe](https://dino.owowed.moe/).
+Currently, the game only works on PC.

 ## Project Structure